sora.body

 get_pole_position_angle(time, observer='geocenter')[source]

-Returns the pole position angle and the aperture angle relative to the geocenter.
+Return the pole position angle and aperture angle for an observer.

 Parameters: